 From our School Board and Superintendent (see longer message here):

 In addition to listening, we are also acting.
-We are forming a committee on equity with a broad coalition of school and community stakeholders.
+We are seeking volunteers and nominations for a committee on equity representing a broad coalition of school and community stakeholders.
 We are doing internal reviews of our data, programs, and efforts.
 We are mapping resources of sister school divisions and model equity programs so that we can learn from others.
 The School Board is drafting an equity policy that will guide our practices and lay a foundation for parity.

 In short, we continue to listen.
 We are taking first steps to review and revise our past efforts and plan future action.
 We are guided by our confidence that your values are our values and that together, we want to seize this moment to make a difference for our community.